Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Experiments: Offline RL with Exogenous Information

 \begin{itemize}[leftmargin=0.3cm] \item \textbf{\easyexo}.
 Exogenous noise with low-diversity and no time correlation. \textbf{a)} Visual offline datasets from v-d4rl benchmark \citep{lu2022challenges} without any background distractors; \textbf{b)} Distractor setting \citep{vd4rl} with a single fixed exogenous image in the background. \item \textbf{\mediumexo}.
 Exogenous noise with either low-diversity or simple time-correlation. \textbf{a)} Exogenous image placed in the corner of agent observations, changes per episode; \textbf{b)} Exogenous image placed on the side of agent observations, changes per episode; \textbf{c)} A single fixed exogenous video playing in the background. \item \textbf{\hardexo}.
 Exogenous noise with both high-diversity and rich temporal correlation. \textbf{a)} Exogenous image in the background which changes per episode; \textbf{b) } Exogenous video in the background which changes per episode; \textbf{c)} Exogenous observations of nine agents placed in a grid, but the actions only control one of the agents (see~\pref{fig:motivation}). \end{itemize}

 \textbf{Experiment Setup}.
-We provide details of each \exodatasets in~\pref{app:summary_exo_datasets}, along with descriptions for the data collection process in~\pref{app:data_collection}.
+We provide details of each \exodatasets in~\pref{app:exp_setup}, and release a simple set of distractor datasets \href{https://drive.google.com/drive/folders/1HsksquQ6gKQUDj_1Qe7dc-R_h8m6A1H3?usp=drive_link}{here}.
 Following \citet{fu2020d4rl, lu2022challenges}, we release these datasets for future use by the RL community.
 All experiments involve pre-training the representation, and then freezing it for use in an offline RL algorithm.
-We use $\textsc{TD3 + BC}$ as the downstream RL algorithm, along with data augmentations~\citep{kostrikov2020image}, a combination which has been shown to be a reasonable baseline for visual offline RL~\citep{lu2022challenges}.
+We use $\textsc{TD3 + BC}$ as the downstream RL algorithm, along with data augmentations~\citep{kostrikov2020image}.
 Experiment setup and implementation details are discussed in ~\pref{app:exp_setup}.
+Additional experimental results are also provided in appendix \ref{app:additional_experiments}.